-1. Length of manuscripts should be no longer than 50 000 characters.
-Manuscripts should be written in MS Word; Font Times New Roman (recommended Font size "14" and "1,5" spacing); .doc or .rtf in format.
-The article is accompanied by a summary (up to 1000 characters).
+- Manuscripts should not exceed 50 000 characters.
+Manuscripts should be written in MS Word; Font Times New Roman (recommended Font size 14 and 1,5 spacing); .doc or .rtf format.
+The article should be provided with an abstract (up to 1000 characters).

-2. Because of the publication of the journal in an electronic version in a separate file must be presented: the title of the article, up to 10 key words and information about the author: names, academic titles and possition held, affiliation, current address and e-mail.
+- As the journal is published in an electronic version, in a separate file should be presented: the title of the article, up to 10 keywords and information about the author: names, academic titles and position held, affiliation, current address and e-mail.

-4. Footnotes should be kept to a minimum, and should never be important to the main argument.
+- Footnotes should be kept to a minimum, and should not be of significant importance to the main argument.

-5. Footnote numbers in the text: should always appear after punctuation;
+- Footnote numbers in the text should always appear after punctuation.

-6. Location of the footnotes: at the end of the page (i.e. as footnotes).
+- Location of the footnotes: at the bottom of the page (i.e. as footnotes).

-7. Footnote numbering: consecutively numbered, starting with the number 1 (not Roman numerals).
+- Footnote numbering: consecutively numbered, starting with the number 1 (no Roman numerals).

 - Single author quotation: (Bayly 1993: 208);

 - Two authors, more than one page: (Humphrey and Hugh-Jones 1991: 124-6);

 - Several authors: (Goody et al. 1987: 25);

 - Citation of another author's work in secondary text: (Laidlaw 1996 cited in Lewis 1998: 45);